 Second, what are its benefits?
-Lemon balm leaves are antiviral and very rich in antioxidants, which is why they are used in several natural health medications and even in beauty products.
+Lemon balm leaves are antiviral and rich in antioxidants, which is why they are used in several natural health medications and even in beauty products.
 Lemon balm is safe to consume in regular culinary amounts or small medicinal doses.

 The Uses for Lemon Balm are Quite Extensive!

-Lemon balms can help relieve stress
+Lemon balm can help relieve stress

 A 2004 study found that taking lemon balm eased the negative mood effects of laboratory-induced psychological stress.
 Participants who took lemon balm self-reported an increased sense of calmness and reduced feelings of alertness.